CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------
 Performance Evalutation:
 -------------------------------------------------------------------------------
-TileSize vs. Average Time-per-frame ( milli-seconds ) for a 400 by 400 Image
+TileSize vs. Average Time-per-frame ( milli-seconds ) for a 400 by 400 Image on a GEFORCE 610M 1GB.
 * 2, 0.81
 * 4, 0.33
 * 8, 0.18